 Building consents issued electronically or final inspection booked after 13 March 2017

-- Apply for your certificate through building consents online after all required documentation is uploaded and accepted.
+- Apply for your certificate through building consents online and upload all the required documentation

 - Only electronic applications will be accepted.